by Terry O'Mahoney

 Subsequently, Abel sent a letter to the Philadelphia Orchestra office asking that he be considered for any openings in the percussion section, and included the newspaper clipping quoting Stokowski.
 Charlie Owen had heard good things about Abel’s playing from William Street (Abel’s teacher at Eastman), and he saw Abel’s letter.
 When an opening in the percussion section occurred, Owen invited Abel to audition.

-“The 38 years I worked with Alan were both rich and rewarding,” says Michael Bookspan.
+“The 38 years I worked with Alan were both rich and rewarding,” said Michael Bookspan.
 “I will always consider Alan to be an extraordinary percussionist, colleague, and friend.”

 In addition to performing, Abel served on many committees of the Philadelphia Orchestra including the Members Committee, the Artistic Advisory Committee, the Conductor Search Committee, and the New Hall Committee—which will culminate in the opening of the new Philadelphia Concert Hall in 2001.
 He was also the 1988 recipient of the C. Hartman Kuhn Award for “enhancing the standards and reputation of the Philadelphia Orchestra.”
 Abel also served on the PAS Board of Directors from 1987–1994.